Information BOX: Russia limits to SWIFT alternatives Settlement costs inevitably rise | Reuters

 [Archyde.com]–Western countries have excluded some Russian banks that invaded Ukraine from the SWIFT (International Interbank Communication Association), an international remittance and payment system, and if the war does not end, there are also strengthening of exclusion measures.
 I warn you to get it.
 Therefore, Russia is likely to move to seek alternatives.

-On March 7, Western countries excluded some Russian banks that invaded Ukraine from the SWIFT (International Interbank Communication Association), an international remittance and payment system, and could strengthen exclusion measures if the war did not end.
+On March 7, Western countries excluded some Russian banks that invaded Ukraine from the SWIFT (International Interbank Communication Association), an international remittance and payment system, and might strengthen exclusion measures if the war did not end.
 Is warned.
 The photo shows the SWIFT logo and the image of the flags of Ukraine and Russia.
 Taken in February (2022 Archyde.com / Dado Ruvic)

 Russia can theoretically replace the SWIFT with another means.
 But experts say that any alternative will increase costs and risks for Russian companies.
 At least in the short term, Russia will suffer a slump in imports and exports.